nathanaherne/cruisin/cruisin-brain/README.md

 NOTE: To use the Syren50 with a mobility scooter you will need to
 1. remove the electronic brake attached to the end of the motor (unless you implement control of the brake using a separate piece of hardware).
-2. Cut off all propriatary plugs and connect the correct wires directly to the motor controller as per the Syren50's manual.
+2. Cut off all proprietary plugs and connect the correct wires directly to the motor controller as per the Syren50's manual.

 ### Sabertooth2x32

 The Sabertooth2x32 has the ability to control two electric motors (among a number of other features).
 This software has been designed to support the Sabertooth2x32.
-The main isssue with using the Sabertooth2x32 with two rear motors is there will be no differential.
+The main issue with using the Sabertooth2x32 with two rear motors is there will be no differential.
 I do not think it is a great idea to use the Sabertooth2x32 for two motors, even though it is possible.
 The Sabertooth2x32 is useful for people who would like to use it to control an electronic brake, though at this time, I have yet to implement or test this functionality.

-The Sabertooth 2x32 has the ability to engage/disengage the electronic brake so you can leave it attached if you wish.
+The Sabertooth 2x32 has the ability to engage/disengage the electronic brake that often find on mobility scooter motors so you can leave it attached if you wish.
+This is a good safety feature, like a hand brake in a car but it is not required.

 <br>